 Earthflown is a love story that tries – and fails – to leave the water crisis behind.
 Set in near-future, post-flood London, it takes a grounded approach to fantasy archetypes where futuristic medicine meets a bit of magic.

-When Ethan saves the life of a firestarter, it’s nothing unusual: he’s one of only three Healers in the largest hospital in Lower London, and that gunshot wound isn’t going to regenerate itself.
+When Ethan saves the life of a firestarter, it’s nothing unusual.
+He’s the only healer on call at the hospital – and that gunshot wound isn’t going to regenerate itself.

-But his patient turns out to be Corinna Arden: heiress to a pharmaceutical empire and twin sister to Javier, a man who (a) smuggles his twin out of ICU, (b) keeps sending Ethan flowers at work, and (c) has the cheekbones and earnestness to make up for both.
+But his patient turns out to be Corinna Arden, heiress to a pharmaceutical empire controlling Britain’s water supply.
+Her twin, Javier, is a man who (a) starts sending Ethan flowers at work, (b) seems terrified of a secret, and (c) has the cheekbones and earnestness to make up for both.

 Ethan indulges in (what he thinks will be) a brief, harmless romance – but is swept up in a deadly collusion over Project Earthflown: the biggest reconstruction tender issued since London clawed its way out of the rising sea.

 Determined to follow the money, Ollie is a journalist who finds a corpse at the end of a too-convenient tip.
 The fate of water – and who profits – might depend on the perennial question: has Ethan lost his mind, or is he just an idiot?